samx18/keygen_24/README.md

 # 24 Byte Binary Key File Generator

 # Description
 A perl script that will generate a 24 byte binary key file which can be used an encryption key.Oracle encryption concurrent requests require a 24 byte binary key file to be supplied.
-The perl script will generate on for you to use.
+The perl script will generate one for you to use.

 # Usage